 Public transportation is well developed, including 550 underground cars, 96 trams, or 250 different buses.
 There are also 200 plus buses which operate in cooperation with the main MVG or Munchner Verkelhrsgesellschaft company.
 More than one million passengers use the services daily.

-Located in Neuhausen - Nymphenburg, this hotel is within 3 miles (5 km) of Nymphenburg Palace, Marienplatz and Old Pinakothek.
-Olympic Park and New Pinakothek ...
+Located in Maxvorstadt, this boutique hotel is within 1 mile (2 km) of Spaten Brewery, Marienplatz and Church of Our Lady.
+Old Pinakothek and Pinakothek der ...

-This hotel is located in Munich (Berg am Laim), close to Siemens Headquarters, Museum Villa Stuck and Praterinsel.
+This hotel is located in Munich (Berg am Laim), close to Siemens Headquarters, Praterinsel and Alpines Museum.
 Local attractions also include English Garden ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply